andikrueger/AzureCP/Update-AzureCP.md

 > **Important:**
 > Start a **new PowerShell console** to ensure the use of up to date persisted objects, which avoids concurrency update errors.
 > Version 12 has breaking changes, please read below if you update from an earlier version.
-> If some SharePoint servers do not run SharePoint service "Microsoft SharePoint Foundation Web Application", azurecp.dll must be manually updated in their GAC as [documented here](Install-AzureCP.html).
+> [Assembly must be updated manually](Install-AzureCP.html) on SharePoint servers that do not run SharePoint service "Microsoft SharePoint Foundation Web Application".
 > If something goes wrong, [check this page](Fix-setup-issues.html) to fix issues.

 - Run Update-SPSolution on the server running central administration: